 Hearing Loss Apps and NIOSH

 The National Institute for Occupational Safety and Health (NIOSH) has announced a new app for iOS devices that can measure noise levels in the workplace and give workers an idea of when their sound environment is a threat to their hearing.

-After the user clicks PLAY, the sound app stores the data collected from the user’s device and makes it available to download or share with managers, health staff and other employees.
+After the user clicks PLAY, the sound app stores the data collected from the user’s device and makes it available to download or share with managers, health staff, and other employees.
 The app also gives the user access to information regarding hearing loss prevention and noise maintenance.

 This new innovation was created to help industrial hygienists, occupational safety and health managers, and employees that are not provided with sound measurement devices.
-Roughly $242 million dollars are spent every year for hearing loss-related worker’s compensation.
+Roughly $242 million dollars are spent every year on hearing loss-related worker’s compensation.